jgwill/py/README.md

 ## Welcome

 Py is a platform using the LAMPNode Dockerizing principle.
 It aim for technological greatness but what is that?
-It simply works, support creative orientation, can be shared acceptably...
+It simply works, support creative orientation, can be shared acceptably, is the foundation (infrastructurally speaking) of web platforms.

 [See Git Repo](https://github.com/jgwill/py)